 Bay Wraps- Owned by a former camp parent, a happy, tasty spot for a fresh, multi-cultural lunch to-go.
 (207) 338-9757

 Neighborhood- HV Winter Crew's new favorite, inexpensive world cuisine, locally sourced, lunch & dinner, great bar.
 (207) 505-0425

-Chase's Daily- Fresh vegetarian breakfast and lunches with local produce, a staff favorite.
-Great baked goods to go, long waits.
+Chase's Daily- Fresh vegetarian breakfast, lunches (an dinner some night) with local produce, a staff favorite.
+Great baked goods to go.
 (207) 338-0555

 Meanwhile in Belfast- Upscale brick-oven pizza made by a certified Neapolitan Master Pizza Chef.
 Hip atmosphere, nice beer and wine list, off Main Street part way to the bay, (207) 218-1288